 Upcoming Rock Community Chaplain Orientations

-The purpose of the Rock Community Chaplaincy ministry is to recognize equipped and called men and women to fulfill their chaplaincy role during individual or community crises within the mission and vision focus of the Rock Church.
+The purpose of the Rock Community Chaplaincy ministry is to recognize equipped and called men and women to fulfill their chaplaincy role during individual or community crises in support of the mission and vision focus of Rock Church.
 This ministry is designed to provide appropriate and compassionate care to people affected by a traumatic situation.
 Chaplains are commissioned to serve in one of the following areas of need: